 Simply saying, “Sorry, I meant to say,” and then correcting the mistake works.
 After that, take a breath, get back into your answer, and don’t dwell on it.
 Misspeaking is easy to do, so don’t worry about it.

-7. What should I avoid talking about?
+7. What should I avoid talking about in an internal medicine residency interview?

 Negativity is the biggest red flag to avoid.
 Speaking poorly of others, including other programs, putting anybody down – including yourself – any kind of cynicism or pessimism never plays well in an interview.

-8. How important is the interview?
+8. How important is the internal medicine residency interview?

 Interviews are one of the most important aspects of the residency application because it is your biggest chance to show yourself off for who you are.
 Although you can show your personal side in essays, the interview is a much bigger step, as it is a live interaction.
-You have a tremendous opportunity to show yourself off.

 To your success,